 - Assist with identification of high-risk users (top executives and VIP users, users with 50 GB mailboxes or larger and/or 30 GB deleted folders or larger)

 - Coordinate any outside vendor resources and schedules

 - Configure all network equipment, such as load balancers, routers, firewalls, and switches.

 - Review and approve engagement deliverables in a timely manner

 Additional cost items not provided by the project #

 - Customer team training (could be added as an additional service)

 - Desktop software settings

-- Unified Messaging (US) features cannot be used in a hybrid solution in conjunction with Office 365.
+- Unified Messaging (US) features cannot be used in a hybrid solution in conjunction with Microsoft 365.
 If you use this feature in your infrastructure, additional settings can be required depending on the solution you are using.

 Upon completion of the project, we will provide a project closeout report.
 This document will indicate the final project status, including acceptance criteria matching, outstanding issues (if any), and the final budget.
 If you require more extensive documentation, it can be provided for an additional fee.